abingdonpta/abingdonpta/content/about/roles.md

 ### 🔔 After School Enrichment Coordinator

-The After School Enrichment Coordinator serves as the liaison with Enrichment Matters to create the schedule for After-School Enrichment at Abingdon.
+The After School Enrichment Coordinator serves as the liaison with our vendor to create the schedule for After-School Enrichment at Abingdon.
 The Coordinator also work with the Abingdon Student Support Team to enroll students identified for scholarships (funded by the PTA) and ensure that the room reservation request forms for each session are completed.

 - **Location**: School
 - **Time of day**: Immediately after school day